connor-kilgore/db-migrations/blog.md

 deployment.

 #### Isolated Schemas and Tests
-When using schema isolation, that will require a little extra work for the tests as well.
+When using schema isolation, it will require a little extra work for the tests as well.
 If left unchanged, these tests for adding Fido will not use the `:memory` implementation.
 As previously mentioned, the functions in the migration use an explicit database .
 This means the `:jdbc` database becomes what is explicitly used in the test.